Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 # Custom XAMPP/WAMP localhost index page
 An informative custom XAMPP/WAMP localhost index page that displays your current projects, useful statistics and provides handy links.
+Requires PHP 8.0 or higher.
 Technically this localhost index can be adapted to suit any other local apache development environment.
 I've attempted to add cross-platform logic so that it works on both Windows and Linux platforms.

 Please feel free to fork and make your own changes!